The BCBGSO will be hosting our 3rd annual BCB Symposium on Friday, March 31, 2017 at Reiman Gardens.

 Dr. Scott Emrich (Associate Professor, University of Notre Dame) is an alumni of the BCB Graduate Program obtaining his PhD in 2007 under the mentorship of Srinivas Aluru.
 He is the Director of Bioinformatics at Notre Dame and is a Concurrent Associate Professor in the Department of Biological Sciences and a Research Associate Professor in the Department of Computer Science and Engineering.

-Prior to joining the faculty of the University of Notre Dame, Scott Emrich obtained a BS in Biology and Computer Science from Loyola College (MD) and a PhD in Bioinformatics and Computational Biology from Iowa State University.
-He was the 2008 recipient of the Iowa State Zaffrano Prize for Graduate Research, and now focuses mostly in computational genomics/sequence analysis and related informatics.
-He has published over 75 peer-reviewed publications including venues such as Science (4, 2 covers), PNAS (3), Nature and Genome Research.
-Most of his work at ND involved his ten PhD students (8 grads) in a leadership role.
-In fact, two of his students co-won interdisciplinary submissions for both the Assemblethon2 and regulatory prediction (DREAM).
-He has three active awards from the NIH and serves as Notre Dame’s Director of Bioinformatics.
+Bio: Prior to joining the faculty of the University of Notre Dame, Scott Emrich obtained a BS in Biology and Computer Science from Loyola College (MD) and a 2007 BCB PhD from Iowa State University after which he won the 2008 Zaffrano Prize for Graduate Research.
+His research focus remains mostly computational genomics, and he has published over 75 peer-reviewed publications including venues such as Science (4, 2 covers), PNAS (3), Nature and Genome Research.

-Scott will speak at a March 30 seminar for the Computer Science Department at 3:40 p.m.
+Scott will also speak at a March 30 seminar for the Computer Science Department at 3:40 p.m in 2019 Morrill Hall.
 Here is the title and abstract for that presentation:

 Integrating diverse data for improved computational genomics